 - In some cases, the duration of employment.

-Non-mandatory benefits that are offered by an employer are food vouchers, private health insurance, annual bonus.
+Non-mandatory benefits offered by an employer are food vouchers, private health insurance, and annual bonuses.

 Overtime cannot exceed: – 140 hours annually – 30 hours monthly (or 20-night hours) – 6 hours daily (or 4 night hours)